 The Current_Time parameter indicates the time at which the InformationReport.request service primitive was issued.

-The Variable_Access_Specification parameter of choice Variable_Name specifies one or more DLMS named variables – mapped to COSEM interface object attributes – the value of which is sent by the server.
+The Variable_Access_Specification parameter of choice Variable_Name specifies one or more DLMS® named variables – mapped to COSEM interface object attributes – the value of which is sent by the server.

-The Data parameter carries the value of the DLMS named variable(s), in the same order as the order of the Variable_Access_Specification parameter(s).
+The Data parameter carries the value of the DLMS® named variable(s), in the same order as the order of the Variable_Access_Specification parameter(s).

 The protocol for the InformationReport service is specified in 7.3.12.